 Each time she surfaced, she admired her handiwork.
 Her arcing wrapped the white wing near the circle’s center, but not too near, because the Heart warned it might tempt her.
 Still, she couldn’t imagine anything more ensnaring than the sweet scent of the white wing.

 The Heart warned Faith the wing might speak.
 Faith never heard it speak, but it was an excellent listener.
 When she whispered secrets into it, warmth washed over her.

 “You smell familiar,” Faith said through her teeth as she gripped the wing again.
 “What’s the name of your perfume?”

-“The Wheel is sturdy thanks to you.”
+“The Wheel is sturdy, thanks to you.”
 The Heart took the wing from Faith with ten human hands.
 Faith floated in the green haze.
 “I have another favor to ask.”

 The Heart swaddled Faith in the white wing as if tucking her into bed.
 “Take them into the desert.
 Leave them in a deep valley.
 Don’t dawdle too long.”
 The wing coiled like a carpet and spun Faith until she lost consciousness.

 Faith woke on the red mountain when she felt sun on her fur.
 She stretched and yawned and opened her eyes.

 The visitor was a ball of shuddering teeth whose cracking crowns caused such cacophony Faith cowered behind rocks, eyes closed and paws over her ears.